ghovax/ghovax.github.io/about-me.md

 Most recently, I served as **Technical Lead** for an award-winning EdTech startup project, architecting multi-stage AI pipelines and leading a team through a competitive incubation program.
 This leadership experience is backed by deep computational research in **ML-driven molecular dynamics simulations on HPC systems**.
 I am now seeking to apply this unique blend of systems engineering and predictive analytics to high-stakes environments in engineering or finance.

 ### 🛠️ Core Competencies

+I engineer at the intersection of mathematical rigor and high-performance software, delivering scalable solutions across the following domains:

 * 🚀 **HPC & Performance:** Low-level optimization and memory management using **C, C++, and Rust** to achieve maximum computational throughput.
 * 🌐 **Full-Stack Engineering:** Architecting scalable, end-to-end web applications and **high-performance APIs** designed to interface with complex, data-heavy backends.